ssubrahmaniyan/wireless_channel_estimation/Release/Error Correction Codes/README.md

 - The rate of coding R = 1 - (m/n) = k/n
 - Closer R is to 1, more uncoded the data is, suitable for less noise or no noise.

 The effect of coding on different channels, provided we know the channel, has been examined below.
-One issue is that in the current implementation, k/n is not exaclty equal to the rate.
-This issue needs to be fixed.
+Note that the rate is defined by k/n, and not by d_v/d_c.

 ### Plots
 ![BER Vs SNR Plot1](/Release/Error%20Correction%20Codes/BER_Vs_Eb_AWGN_Coding.png)